-A fishery focused on a single species is not only interacting with other non-targeted species as in the simple trophic triangle described above, but also embedded in a larger community where harvest of multiple species takes place (Hansen et al. 2015).
-The tradeoffs between competing management goals for several co-occurring exploited species are often not considered; however, some notable exceptions do exist in commercial systems (e.g., Essington et al. 2015, Oken et al. 2016).
+In addition to interactions with non-targeted species as in the simple trophic triangle described above, harvested populations are often embedded in a larger community where harvest of multiple species takes place (Hansen et al. 2015).
+The tradeoffs between competing management goals for several co-occurring exploited species in recreational fisheries are often not considered; however, some notable exceptions do exist in commercial fisheries (e.g., Essington et al. 2015, Oken et al. 2016).
 Essington et al. (2015) used competing objectives for a predator fishery (Atlantic cod, Gadus morhua) and a forage species fishery (Atlantic herring, Clupea harengus) and showed how ecological interactions between the two and the market price of each species could be combined to determine the appropriate level of mortality for each species given specific management goals (maximizing combined profit of both species at equilibrium).
-While understanding interspecific interactions can reduce unexpected outcomes in fisheries management and avoid catastrophic regime shifts, they can also be leveraged by managers to creatively achieve their goals.
+Although understanding interspecific interactions may reduce unexpected outcomes in fisheries management decisions and avoid catastrophic regime shifts, they can also be leveraged by managers to creatively achieve their goals.

-Recreational fisheries are one area where managers can take advantage of interspecific interactions to solve complex problems.
-In contrast to commercial fisheries where users aim to maximize profit, recreational fishery users vary along multiple axes of species preference, catch rate, fish size, location, valuation, utility, avidity, and harvest opportunity (e.g., Johnston et al., 2010; Beardmore et al., 2015; Arlinghaus et al., 2017).
-Users place differing levels of importance on each of these aspects of the fishing experience, leading to divergent, and in some cases, competing desires by fishery users and ultimately complex management problems.
-Given the limited ways in which managers can influence recreational fisheries (i.e., fishing regulations, stocking, habitat alteration, valuation), and the diverse ways in which they are used, understanding and leveraging ecological interactions may allow managers to make the most of the limited tools at their disposal to keep systems within a safe operating space and to meet the diverse goals of users in the system (Carpenter et al. 2017).
+Recreational fisheries are model systems where managers could take advantage of interspecific interactions to solve complex problems through an ecosystem-based or adaptive management approach.
+Inland recreational fisheries specifically are well suited to this because of their well-defined boundaries and widespread occurrence across the landscape allowing for replication and comparison (Walters 1986).
+An adaptive management study implementing experimental management actions across many independent systems, and iteratively adapting the treatments in response to fishery changes, could allow managers to generate new knowledge about how to creatively manage these systems.
+Management goals, in systems that exhibit multiple stable states, are primarily to maintain fisheries in the ‘desired’ stable state, or the state in which the species most desired by anglers dominates the system.
+While these desired stable states exist within a broader safe operating space, certain management interventions can result in shifts into ‘undesired’ states – or states outside that safe operating space.
+Managers are limited in the ways in which they can influence recreational fisheries (i.e., fishing regulations, stocking, habitat alteration, valuation), yet fisheries users have diverse goals.
+Given their complexity, understanding and leveraging ecological interactions may allow managers to make the most of the limited tools at their disposal to keep systems within a safe operating space and to meet the diverse goals of recreational fishery users in the system (Carpenter et al. 2017).

-Here, we use an example of a recreational fishery with two managed species to explore how managers can leverage ecological interactions between species to achieve their goals.
-Outcomes that are of specific interest arise from stable states where the desired species dominates, resulting in higher economic benefits and user satisfaction.
+Here, we use a model of a recreational fishery with two managed species to explore whether managers can leverage ecological, inter-specific interactions to achieve desired outcomes.
+The hypothetical manager’s motivation in our model experiments is to promote stable states where the desired species dominates, resulting in higher economic benefits and user satisfaction.
 Our model, like all models, makes necessary simplifying assumptions to balance tractability with realism.
 We use a relatively simple fishery model that allows for the interaction and harvest of two species, which is an improvement over many of the single species models used to date.
-Our hypothesis that management activities that take species interactions into account are more successful at keeping a system in a safe operating space leads us to predict that consideration of these interactions and the resulting non-linear dynamics can lead to more positive, predictable, and potentially cost effective outcomes.
+We hypothesize that management activities taking species interactions into account will be more successful at keeping a system in a safe operating space.
+Managers can take advantage of this interactions to creatively influence system dynamics to reach their goals.
+As such, we predict that consideration of these inter-specific interactions and the resulting non-linear dynamics will lead to more positive, predictable, and desired outcomes.
+We use modeling experiments to understand the impact of simultaneous management of two species in a recreational fishery, the increased diversity of management options when accounting for species interactions, and the impacts of slow change on the stable state of the system.

 Methods

-Overview